proteomicsunitcrg/QCloud/README.md

 # QCloud v1 (2018) source code

-## This is an old version of the QCloud web service.
+## This is quite an old version of the QCloud web service.
 For the current version, please refer to: https://pubs.acs.org/doi/pdf/10.1021/acs.jproteome.0c00853

 <b>QCrawler</b>: is the entry point into the QCloud system.
 It performs user authentication, and once the user has defined the acquisition folder and the instrument, it automatically locates and uploads the quality control acquisition files and instrument parameters to the QCloud system through a remote FTP server.